Lectionary Bible Studies and Sermons

 v] The reason for the path of humiliation is so that broken humanity might ultimately share in Christ's reign in glory.

-One of the reasons why Biblical Christians find themselves able to sit within the limitations, compromises, and often corruption, of this world, is because Christ's reign is eternal and complete.
+One of the reasons why Biblical Christians find themselves able to sit within the limitations, compromises, and often corruption of this world, is because Christ's reign is eternal and complete.

 I am constantly distressed by my failure to reign over my own feelings, while on the other hand, I am constantly distressed by the failure of governments to reign over the excessive greed and avarice that oppresses the poor and subjugates peoples.
-I am able to live with this horror, the horror of my own failings and the militarism of powerful states, because the human failure to reign pales into insignificance before the eternal reign of Christ.
+I am able to live with this horror, the horror of my own failings and of the jingoism of powerful states, because the human failure to reign pales into insignificance before the eternal reign of Christ.
 Central to the book of Revelation is the proclamation that Christ reigns supreme.
 It is this truth that lifts us up beyond the horror of a world in chaos.

 Discussion